So that long-awaited wedding invitation has finally hit the mat. Now it’s time for us to pop the question, What are You to Buy the Happy Couple?

 So you’ve finally plucked up the courage to pop the question.
-Congratulations!
-You are engaged to be married – and to become the proud joint-owner of a wedding rings photo frame.
+Congratulations - You are engaged to be married!

 A Wedding invitation is a gift in its own right.
 It is a heartfelt request to join in a ceremony and celebration that changes people’s lives.
 After all, getting married is probably the biggest decision we will ever make.

-Any birthday is special, but a 70th Birthday is especially so, but if your stuck for something to get them - then look no further!
+Any birthday is important but a 70th Birthday is especially so and if your stuck for something to get them then look no further!

 Christenings are just made for keepsakes.
 Babies grow so quickly; and the old adage, ‘they are not babies for long’ is so true!

 The invitation to that wedding anniversary party has landed on the doormat.
 It’s a posh do in a swanky hotel.
 Like any woman who takes pride in her apperance, the question that alights instantly on your lips is: ‘What To Wear?’

 No wedding is complete without Bridesmaids.
 Apart from looking gorgeous in the photographs – though never upstaging the bride, Bridesmaids perform functions that have been set in stone by superstition.